InPower-BVC/InPower/README.md

 BVC

-Everey new release must be mentioned in the readme file . thanks you
+Every new release must be mentioned in the readme file . thanks you